Law in Practice

 Law in Practice (LiP) is the University of Minnesota Law School’s unique experiential learning course required for all first-year J.D. students.
 The course transforms law students’ emerging knowledge of legal doctrine and reasoning into an introductory understanding of the actual practice of law.

-LiP combines classroom teaching with small group simulation experiences.
-This combination provides complementary means of understanding the conceptual knowledge and professional skills needed to master the iterative process of discovering new facts, refining legal research objectives and managing the relationship with the client.
+LiP combines classroom teaching with small group simulation experiences to provide the conceptual knowledge and professional skills needed to master the iterative process of discovering new facts, refining legal research objectives and managing the relationship with the client.

 - Client interview